Black Friday consumer behavior across different age groups

 Wrapping it up

 Black Friday is a universal shopping phenomenon, but as we’ve seen, consumer behavior is anything but uniform.
-Black Friday consumer behavior is different across different age groups.
-They are shaped by their unique experiences and the times they’ve lived in, approach this day with varied perspectives and priorities.
+Black Friday consumer behavior is different across different age groups and we could see how they behaved during this year’s Black Friday.
+Age groups are shaped by their unique experiences and the times they’ve lived in, approach this day with varied perspectives and priorities.

 Let’s book a 30-min mobile strategy session and give your shop a boost.